wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Phone: (414) 297–3291

 The bankruptcy court also provides a record search through the Multi-Court Voice Case Information System (McVCIS).
 The free service is open to touch-tone telephone users.
-These users may access the court database by calling (866) 222–8029 and following the instructions.
+Users may access the court database by calling (866) 222–8029 and following the instructions.
 The VCIS service provides details of bankruptcy records name, number, and asset of the debtor.
-Other information that can be accessed using this system includes:
+Other information that may be accessed using this system includes:

 How to Get Wisconsin Bankruptcy Records Online

-Requesters in Wisconsin can get bankruptcy records online via the Case Management/Electronic Case Filing (CM/ECF) system.
+Requesters in Wisconsin may be able to obtain bankruptcy records online via the Case Management/Electronic Case Filing (CM/ECF) system.
 The case management system allows bankruptcy courts to manage case files online.
 This online search system is provided free of charge for users using home computers.
 However, requesters using the courthouse computer may be charged.
 An alternative method of obtaining digital formats of Wisconsin bankruptcy records is via Public Access to Court Electronic Records (PACER).

 Cost of Wisconsin Bankruptcy Records